qucontrol/krotov/docs/09_howto.rst

    \Op{H}_{\text{eff}} = \Op{H} - \frac{i}{2} \sum_k \Op{L}_k^\dagger \Op{L}_k\,,

-for the Hermitian Hamiltonian $\Op{H}$ and the Lindblad operators $\Op{L}_k$.
-Propagating $\Op{H}_{\text{eff}}$ (without quantum jumps) will lead to a decay in the norm of the state corresponding to how much dissipation the state is subjected to.
+for the Hermitian Hamiltonian :math:`\Op{H}` and the Lindblad operators :math:`\Op{L}_k`.
+Propagating :math:`\Op{H}_{\text{eff}}` (without quantum jumps) will lead to a decay in the norm of the state corresponding to how much dissipation the state is subjected to.
 Numerically, this will usually increase the value of the optimization functional (that is, the error).
 Thus the optimization can be pushed towards avoiding decoherence, without explicitly performing the optimization in Liouville space.
 See the :ref:`/notebooks/03_example_lambda_system_rwa_non_hermitian.ipynb` for an example.